abdur-rab-khan/backend/other-skills/curl/curl.md

    - Time in seconds to consider for speed limit.
      - Example: `curl --speed-limit 1000 --speed-time 10 http://example.com` # Stop if speed < 1000 bytes/sec for 10 seconds

+10. `-:, --next`

+    - Allows us to specify multiple requests in a single command line.
+Each `--next` indicates the start of a new request.
+      - Example: `curl http://example.com --next -X POST -d "name=John" http://example.com/api`

+11. `-L, --location`

+    - Follow redirects (HTTP 3xx responses).
+      - Example: `curl -L http://example.com` # Follows redirects to the final URL

+12. `-s, --silent`

+    - Silent mode.
+Hides progress meter and error messages.
+      - Example: `curl -s http://example.com` # No output unless there's an error

+13. `-I, --head`

+    - Fetch only the headers of a response (HEAD request).
+      - Example: `curl -I http://example.com` # Shows only response headers

+14. `--output-null`

+    - Discards the output (like sending to `/dev/null`).
+      - Example: `curl --output-null http://example.com` # No output is shown or saved

+15. `--list-only`

+    - List only the names of files in an FTP directory.
+      - Example: `curl --list-only ftp://ftp.example.com/` # Lists files in the FTP directory